-The property is surrounded by tall stands of totara and other native tree which make an ideal shelter for the established heritage orchard.
-Barbara has a long-time interest in permaculture and uses her wonderful collection of recipes to enhance the crops on her doorstep.
+The property is surrounded by tall stands of totara and other native trees which make an ideal shelter for the established heritage orchard and the more recently planted almond, pear, peach and plum orchards, as well as berryfruit (blackcurrant and raspberry).
+Barbara has a long-time interest in organics and permaculture and uses her wonderful collection of recipes to enhance the crops on her doorstep.

 Bus F – Sunday

 Ammara Lodge is a beautiful organic haven in Te Horo.
 A 17 acre block of land has been developed over the past 20 years from a paddock full of pine trees with a stream running through it, to an olive grove producing top quality oil each year, a mixed fruit orchard, two BnB’s, and a delightful collection of animals (alpacas, goats, guinea fowl and chickens, and sheep to name a few.)
 The latest development is establishing an avocado orchard.

 ‘Good for you, good for the Earth’